What Is The Difference Between Dating and Being in a Relationship?

 Establishment

-The third stage, “establishment,” can mark the start of relationship territory and exclusive dating.
-This stage can be accompanied by a steady level of endorphins that foster a sense of stability and happiness.
+The third stage, “establishment,” can mark the start of relationship territory and exclusively dating one person.
+Common signs for this stage can include a deeper commitment and connection which may be accompanied by a steady level of endorphins that foster a sense of stability and happiness.
 It is usually in this stage that the initial passion may begin to evolve into something deeper.

 This can also be where mutual understanding of the relationship's nature becomes critical.
 It is frequently in this stage when it can be important to have big conversations about what both people expect out of the relationship and where you may each stand emotionally.
 Open communication can be an important factor here that may minimize misunderstandings and set the right expectations.